oplS17projects/Timberman/README.md

 big-bang would create a world state.
 It this case, it would call make-game-start states.
 Then draw get call and check which state to draw.

-I also implement key-event that would take input.
+I also implemented key-event that would take input.

 ```racket
 (define (key/game-start state key)